appleneko2001/tak2flac/README.md

     FFMPEG_BINARY="Path of ffmpeg binary"
     FFPROBE_BINARY="Path of ffprobe binary"
   ```
+* Download tak2flac release zip file and unpack it to folder that PATH contained (or add FFMpeg binary folder and unpack to there)
 * Close all command prompt (terminal) instance for apply changes of environment variable.
 * run command prompt and type tak2flac (or terminal if you use mono, type mono tak2flac).
 * It should be no any messages.
 Otherwize you should reconfigure it.